Bokoblin/EIRBS6-PAP2-Carcassonne/README.md

 #### Requirements

-To build project, the following programs must be installed and reachable from `PATH`:
+To build the project, the following programs must be installed and reachable from `PATH`:
 - make
 - gcc / clang